 - Where We Collect Your Personal Information From

-We may obtain your personal information from you or from third parties such as governmental or regulatory bodies or other authorities, sanctions and politically exposed person screening lists and public registers, etc.
+We may obtain your personal information from you or third parties such as governmental or regulatory bodies or other authorities, sanctions and politically exposed person screening lists and public registers, etc.

 - With Whom We Share Your Personal Information